Alfonso XIII CF: Golden age

-On 1 November 1922, Alfonso was the first-ever opponent of the newly established Eiriña CF. Together with Eiriña and the Pontevedra Athletic Club, Alfonso became one of the three most important clubs in the city in the early 1920s, competing in the Galicia Championship until 1926, when Pontevedra AC went into a crises largely thanks to the arrival of professionalism, losing many of its main players and disappearing in 1926.
+On 1 November 1922, Alfonso was the first-ever opponent of the newly established Eiriña CF. Together with Eiriña and the Pontevedra Athletic Club, Alfonso became one of the three most important clubs in the city in the early 1920s, competing in the Galicia Championship until 1926, when Pontevedra AC went into a crisis largely thanks to the arrival of professionalism, losing many of its main players and disappearing in 1926.
 The other two, Alfonso and Eiriña, managed to survive due to their youth and organization.

 In April 1931, the Spanish Second Republic was established and the Alfonsista club was forced to change its name, becoming known as Pontevedra Sport Club; while Eiriña FC became the main club in the city, proclaiming itself Champion of Serie B in 1923 and playing in the first Category since then.
 The outbreak of the Spanish Civil War stopped all regional competitions, although the Galician Championship continued to be held normally in Galicia.